shelbyspees/speesblog/_posts/2015-03-15-how-to-resume.md

 ---
 layout: post
-title: How to Resume
+title: "How to Resume"
-category: job hunting
+category: job_hunting
-published: false

 ---

+Copied from some advice I wrote out for a job-seeker.

 >**Name**, etc.
 >